RPI, CPI & inflation: phone mid-contract price rises explained

 Vodafone price increases

-For Vodafone customers who joined or upgraded after 9 December 2020, your monthly bill will increase by 14.4% on 1 April 2023.
-This is the total of December 2022’s CPI rate (10.5%) and a network premium (3.9%).
+For Vodafone customers who joined or upgraded after 9 December 2020, your monthly bill will increase annually on 1 April, using the CPI rate of the previous December, plus at 3.9% network premium.
+For 1 April 2024, the increase will be 7.9 % (4% December 2023 CPI + 3.9% premium).

-If you have a Vodafone EVO plan, the price increase will only be applied to the Airtime Plan, and won’t be applied to your phone or smartwatch monthly bill.
+If you have a Vodafone EVO plan, the price increase will only be applied to the Airtime Plan, and won’t be applied to your phone or smartwatch bill.

 If your contract started after 11 August 2021, out of bundle charges will also be affected by the same price increase.